Initial Consultation Questions & Answers

 Unless you are coming in for information only, we will give you a client information packet during your initial consultation which you can complete and return if and when you want.
 If you decide to take action or go forward more than a year after your initial consultation, you will need to schedule another consultation with us.

-When does Bluestein & Douglas, LLC, become my attorney?
+When does Bluestein & Douglas, Inc., become my attorney?

-Bluestein & Douglas, LLC, does not become your attorney until and unless you sign a retainer agreement and pay your complete retainer fee.
-You are under no obligation after your initial consultation, nor is Bluestein & Douglas, LLC, under any obligation to you.
+Bluestein & Douglas, Inc., does not become your attorney until and unless you sign a retainer agreement and pay your complete retainer fee.
+You are under no obligation after your initial consultation, nor is Bluestein & Douglas, Inc., under any obligation to you.
 (We will, not, however, meet with or talk to your opposing party.)

 What if I have additional or follow-up questions after my initial consultation?